- What is a Foreign Policy?

 According to the official gazette, the Turkish government has imposed export restrictions on certain agricultural products.
 The purpose is to stabilize domestic prices and ensure adequate supplies.
 However, the Turkish Statistical Institute reported that imports and exports increased in January 2022.
 This shows that these restrictions do not have much negative impact.

 From the above, one can understand that foreign policies are very important.
-Foreign policy enables a country to reduce non-tariff barriers.
+The foreign policy enables a country to reduce non-tariff barriers.
 It also protects the country’s interests.
 To develop an effective foreign policy, a country may have to conduct economic research.
-Adopting a good foreign policy for a country like Turkey will lead to favourable trade reform.
+Adopting a good foreign policy for a country like Turkey will lead to favorable trade reform.
 A good foreign policy will also greatly impact the Turkish lira.
 While the country has put much effort into its foreign policies, more effort is still required.
 These efforts should be put towards resolving the issues Turkey has with some EU member states.

 Turkey is a business-friendly environment in the Middle East.
 However, you must consider its foreign policies before engaging in any transaction.
 LegaMart can connect you to a qualified lawyer.
 The Legamart team consists of qualified professionals who handle different kinds of transactions.
 If you want to know more about Turkey’s foreign trade policy or understand Turkey’s export and economy, kindly contact us.
 We will assist you in your international trade transactions.
 Our team will also inform you of the necessary provisions you have to make for your business.

 Here’s a helpful article for turkish citizens who want to immigrate to Norway.